EntityGraphQL/EntityGraphQL/docs/docs/intro.md

 # Introduction

-EntityGraphQL is a .NET library that allows you to easily build a GraphQL API on top of your data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema.
+EntityGraphQL is a .NET library that allows you to easily build a [GraphQL API](https://graphql.org/learn/) on top of your data model with the extensibility to easily bring multiple data sources together in the single GraphQL schema.

-Visit [graphql.org](https://graphql.org/learn/) to learn more about GraphQL.

 EntityGraphQL builds a GraphQL schema that maps to .NET objects.
 It provides the functionality to parse a GraphQL query document and execute that against your mapped objects.
 These objects can be an Entity Framework `DbContext` or any other .NET object, it doesn't matter.